autopkg/MLBZ521-recipes/Shared Processors/ReadMe.md

   * com.github.mlbz521.download.SPSSStatistics

+## RenamePath ##

+This processor will rename a file directory.

+If the name file name ends with '.pkg', the %pkg_path% variable will be updated with the new full path.

+Used in:
+  * Various custom recipes that are not public at the moment

 ## RicohPrintDriverURLProvider ##

 This processor finds the download URL for the latest Driver package based on the override-able parameters.